EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.time.md

 ### celestial.time.date_str2vec

-date_str2vec function                                            General Description: Convert a string or a cell array of string containing date and time in the format 'YYYY-MM-DD HH:MM:SS.frac'
+date_str2vec function                                            General Description: Convert a string or a cell array of string containing date and time in the format 'YYYY-MM-DD HH:MM:SS.frac' or 'YYYY-MM-DD', to a matrix of dates with the following